Nexedi/erp5/buildout/README-2.12.txt

  * make
  * patch
  * python (>=2.4) with development headers (to run buildout)
- * tool to download bootstrap (wget, curl or web browser)
  * subversion client (XXX: It will be removed some day)

 ** WARNING ** DO __NOT__ use helpers, they are only for ERP5 Appliance 2.8 flavour. ** WARNING **